RAAF Base Williamtown: Base Activity

-Williamtown is home to F/A-18 Hornet fighters (operated by No. 2 Operational Conversion Unit, No. 3 Squadron and No. 77 Squadron), BAE Hawk 127 Lead-In Fighters (operated by No. 76 Squadron), E-7A Wedgetail airborne early warning and control aircraft (operated by No. 2 Squadron) and Pilatus PC-9 forward air control aircraft (operated by No. 4 Squadron).
-It is also home to the Australian Defence Force Warfare Centre and Surveillance and Response Group RAAF.
+RAAF Williamtown has several aircraft operating within it, including Boeing E-7 Wedgetail Airborne Early Warning and Control Aircraft, F-35A Multirole Fighter, Hawk 127 Trainer, and PC-21 Trainer aircraft all operated by various squadrons.
+Williamtown formerly operated F/A-18 Hornets and Pilatus PC-9 Trainers.

-RAAF Base Williamtown has most of the facilities one would expect to find in a small town, including sporting fields, recreation facilities, cinema and a fortnightly newspaper highlighting activities around the Base and outside community.
+RAAF Base Williamtown has sporting fields, recreation facilities, cinema and a fortnightly newspaper highlighting activities around the Base and outside community.
 RAAF Williamtown is the home to Fighter World, a museum dedicated to Australian fighter aircraft.

-In 2014, the Australian Government announced that Williamtown will be the home base for the F-35 Lightning II Joint Strike Fighters; the first of which arrived in December 2018, and enter service with the RAAF in 2020.
+In 2014, the Australian Government announced that Williamtown would be the home base for the F-35 Lightning II Joint Strike Fighters; the first of which arrived in December 2018, and enter service with the RAAF in 2020.
 Redevelopment works to prepare the base for the F-35, including a 2000 ft runway extension, began in January 2015.
-This runway extension will allow fighters to take off without the use of their noisy afterburners, minimising noise for local communities.
+This runway extension allows fighters to take off without the use of their afterburners, minimising noise for local communities.
+Fifty-six of the seventy-two F35s will be based at Williamtown.

 The use of firefighting chemicals over a sustained period has resulted in contamination of the groundwater in the area surrounding the base, with residents initiating a class action lawsuit and expressing ongoing concern in national media over the impact on their properties.
 Nationally, there are 90 sites impacted by PFAS contamination, with more internationally.